magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/image-gallery.md

 These configurations control the Time To Live (TTL) for your system and tenant images in a user's browser cache.
 Setting a longer TTL improves load time for repeated visits and reduces server load, while a shorter TTL ensures users receive more frequent content updates.
 Adjust these settings based on the update frequency of your images.
-How to do it, read [here](/docs/user-guide/install/{{docsPrefix}}how-to-change-config/).

 Additionally, the system administrator can set restrictions on the maximum size of a single image and the total size of images by configuring [tenant profiles](/docs/{{docsPrefix}}user-guide/tenant-profiles/#files-limits).
 Values are specified in bytes.